martinbean/cakephp-sluggable-plugin/README.md

 ### Configuration

-By default, the behavior assumes you have a `title` column and a `slug` column.
+By default, the behavior assumes you have a `title` column and a `slug` column in your corresponding database table.
 The names of these columns can be customised as follows:

 ```php
 <?php